 Thank you for being a voter!

 Tri-C proudly supports civic engagement year-round with the help of students, faculty and staff and is nationally recognized for its efforts.

-- Early Voting - October 6th - November 2nd (including weekends) at one place in the County.
-In Cuyahoga County - that location is the Board of Elections (BOE) at E. 30th & Euclid.
-Details can be found at the BOE Website - 443vote.com
+- Early Voting: This will take place at one place in the County.
+In Cuyahoga County - that location is the Board of Elections (BOE) at E. 30th and Euclid.
+Details can be found at the BOE Website - 443vote.us

 How to Vote-by-Mail

-Once registered, you can request an Absentee Ballot - and Vote-by-Mail from home.
+Once registered to vote, you can request an Absentee Ballot and Vote-by-Mail from home.
 The Vote-by-Mail process has a few steps and takes a few days/weeks.

-- Step One - Request a Vote-by-Mail Ballot - If you're registered - do this today!
+- Step 1: Request a Vote-by-Mail Ballot if you're registered.
+Do this today!
 Fill out a Vote-by-Mail Ballot Application form to request an absentee ballot.
-The latest this request can be received at the Board of Elections (BOE) is Saturday, October 31, at Noon.
+The latest this request can be received at the Board of Elections (BOE) is Saturday, before the election, at noon.
 Note: Given the volume of requests, and the time needed to travel back and forth via USPS, sooner is always better.
 Also, there is no way to vote online.
 USPS or in-person delivery of your ballot to the BOE are the only choices.

 - You can request a a Vote-by-Mail ballot in one of four ways:

-- If you have Online Access & a Printer - Complete a form Online, print and mail to the Board of Elections - Head Here to start that process.
+- If you have online access and a printer: Complete a form online, print and mail to the Board of Elections.
+Head Here to start that process.
 Use the "Print Form" option when prompted.
 Note: There is no way to submit the form online, it must be mailed.

-- If you have Online Access, but no Printer - Head to the Board of Elections website here - fill in your name & birthday to access the form - Use the "Mail Form" option.
+- If you have online access, but no printer: Visit the Board of Elections website here - fill in your name and birthday to access the form Use the "Mail Form" option.

 - You can request a a Vote-by-Mail ballot in one of four ways:

-- Step Two – Beginning October 6th - The BOE will begin mailing ballots to vote with from home.
+- Step 2: Beginning April 6, the BOE will begin mailing ballots to vote with from home.
 Get in line now and send in your request.
-Note - the process may take some time after your request is received.
+Note: the process may take some time after your request is received.

-- Step Three - Vote & then mail your completed ballot back to the Board of Elections.
+- Step 3: Vote and mail your completed ballot back to the Board of Elections.
 Currently, a stamp is needed on this step.
-Also, under state law, it must be postmarked by Monday, November 2.
-If you are unable to put it in USPS, then you can drop it off in the secure dropbox located in the Board of Elections parking lot - E. 30th & Euclid in Cuyahoga County - by 7:30 p.m. on Election Day, November 3rd.
+Also, under state law, it must be postmarked by Monday, before Election Day.
+If you are unable to put it in mail, you can drop it off in the secure dropbox located in the Board of Elections parking lot at E. 30th and Euclid in Cuyahoga County by 7:30 p.m. on Primary Election Day, May 4th.

 Track Your Ballot